ThreadEater/ThreadEater.github.io/_pages/about.md

 ---

 Hi, I'm a sophomore major in Computer Science at The Ohio State University(Class of 2026).

-As an undergraduate student, I have diligently pursued a robust foundation in computer science and programming.
-My focus and proficiency lie in C++ programming, and I am confident in my ability to develop efficient and optimized algorithms.
-Alongside my technical skills, I am a diligent and adaptable individual with a strong work ethic and a commitment to continuous improvement.

 I have a keen interest in **High-performance Computing**, **Distributed Systems**, **Database** or **any system related topics**.